-- Rate (required argument) – It is the interest rate per period.
+Rate (required argument) – This is the interest rate per period.

-- Per (required argument) – It is the bond’s maturity date, that is, the date when bond expires.
+Per (required argument) – A bond’s maturity date, that is, the date when bond expires.

-- Nper (required argument) – It is the total number of payment periods in an annuity.
+Nper (required argument) – The total number of payment periods.

-- Pv (required argument) – It is the present value of the loan/investment.
+Pv (required argument) – This is the present value of the loan/investment.
 It is the total amount that a series of future payments is worth now.

-- Fv (optional argument) – It specifies the future value of the loan/investment at the end of nper payments.
+Fv (optional argument) – Specifies the future value of the loan/investment at the end of nper payments.
 If omitted, [fv] takes on the default value of 0.

-- Type (optional argument) – It specifies whether the payment is made at the start or the end of the period.
+Type (optional argument) – This specifies whether the payment is made at the start or the end of the period.
 It can assume a value of 0 or 1.
-If it is 0, it means the payment is made at the end of the period; and if 1, the payment is made at the start.
+If it is 0, it means the payment is made at the end of the period, and if 1, the payment is made at the start.
 If we omit the [type] argument, it will take on the default value of 0, denoting payments made at the end of the period.

 How to use the PPMT Function in Excel?